-Doug holds a Bachelor of Arts in History from California State University Channel Islands and a Master of Arts in History from Cal Poly San Luis Obispo.
-Doug is also an author and has received several awards recognizing his work at the Dunes Center, including California State University Alumnus of the Year, Historic Preservationist of the Year and Best Nonprofit Management and Governance Practices.
-He is also an adjunct professor at Allan Hancock College, serves on the Board of Directors of the Santa Maria Valley Chamber of Commerce and the San Luis Obispo County Archaeological Society’s Board of Directors and the California Association of Museums’ Programs Committee, and holds a seat on the Santa Barbara County Arts Commission representing the County’s 5th District.
+Doug Jenzen holds a Bachelor of Arts in History from California State University Channel Islands and a Master of Arts in History from Cal Poly San Luis Obispo.
+Doug is also an author and has received several awards recognizing his work at the Dunes Center, including California State University Alumnus of the Year, Historic Preservationist of the Year, and Best Nonprofit Management and Governance Practices.
+He serves on the Board of Directors of the Santa Maria Valley Chamber of Commerce and the San Luis Obispo County Archaeological Society’s Board of Directors, the Programs Committees for both the California Association of Museums and Western Museums Association, and holds a seat on the Santa Barbara County Arts Commission representing the County’s 5th District.

 Christina was born and raised in Guadalupe and attended Righetti High School and Allan Hancock College.
 She lives in Guadalupe with her two sons and daughter.
 She enjoys playing in local softball leagues in her free time and helping serve her community.